The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

         "VERILOG_FILES_BLACKBOX": "dir::bb/*.v"
     }

-This will add the LEF abstract representation of the macro block.
+This will add the LEF abstract representation of the macroblock.
 This abstraction file contains only layers required by tools.
 In contrast, GDS contains all of the layers and is used to generate the final GDS file.
 Missmatch between these files are not allowed.
 It is users responsibility to ensure that they match.

 .. warning::

-    Check for name collisions between the blackboxed macro blocks that have same name but different parameters, to avoid a behavioral mismatch.
+    Check for name collisions between the blackboxed macroblocks that have same name but different parameters, to avoid a behavioral mismatch.
 This is a `known issue documented here <https://github.com/The-OpenROAD-Project/OpenLane/issues/1291>`_.

 The PDN straps will be routed in opposite directions.
 In locations where the two routing cross each other,